 You will also receive facial exercises that will target the areas that you may be concerned about.
 When we strengthen the muscles in our faces, we help the face stay toned and radiant.

-We recommend a course of Facial Enhancement Acupuncture sessions with 6-10 sessions on a weekly basis.
+We recommend a course of Facial Enhancement Acupuncture sessions with a number of sessions (around six) on a weekly basis.
 Each treatment builds up on the previous, strengthening and toning muscles and the skin and helps to bring the natural collagen to fill the lines the years may have brought.
 After the course is finished you can choose to have some regular maintenance treatments to sustain the results.

-The first appointment is 1.5 hours long including the treatment, and follow up treatments last 55 minutes.
+The first appointment is one hour forty five minutes long including the treatment, and follow up treatments generally last around one hour and firteen minutes.
 The needles used are the finest and smallest acupuncture needles specific for facial Acupuncture.
 Some tiny intradermal needles are also used.

 All of the therapies we offer at Total Therapy Studios are holistic in our approach - we don't believe in just treating the symptom but we always look at the cause, whether it be physical or psychological.